MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-faq.md

 No, a report viewer control isn’t available currently.

-### Can you search for paginated reports from the new Home experience in the Power BI service work?
+### Can you search for paginated reports from the new Home experience in the Power BI service?

 No, you can't currently search for your paginated reports from Home.
 You do see them, however, in the other parts of the new Home experience.